 If you’re using fresh turmeric root, place the root in a pot with the water and bring to a boil.
-Allow to simmer for at least 20 minutes.
+Allow it to simmer for at least 20 minutes.
 For turmeric powder, add the powder after the water has come to a boil and simmer for 15 minutes.

 Strain both versions and add lemon and honey to taste.
 You can also add a small amount of fresh ginger while the water is boiling for an added boost.

 - 3 cups coconut milk